 The fourth event will be the most significant event ever hosted at the lake in terms of national coverage.
 The 2007 ESPN/Bassmaster Elite Series Tournament will be held June 7-10.
 Debra Weir, Franklin County tourism and special events manager, likens the tournament to a national championship tournament.
 The only thing bigger in the fishing world is the Classic Tournament, which could be compared in status to a world championship.

 The four tournaments are projected to have a $3 million impact on the local economy.
 Then there’s the exposure on ESPN, which tourism officials say could attract people to the area who see the beauty of the lake on television.

 She said bringing these tournaments to the lake was the result of teamwork.
-The Smith Mountain Lake Chamber of Commerce, the Bedford County/City Tourism Department and Franklin County Tourism Department built on the success of the 2004 ESPN Outdoors/Bassmaster Northern Tour Tournament, when more than 3,000 spectators attended the weigh ins.
+The Smith Mountain Lake Chamber of Commerce, the Bedford County/City Tourism Department, and the Franklin County Tourism Department built on the success of the 2004 ESPN Outdoors/Bassmaster Northern Tour Tournament when more than 3,000 spectators attended the weigh-ins.

 These tournaments don’t just attract people to the lake on the days of the events.
 These anglers have been visiting the lake during the past month.
 Some stay here for weeks.

 Mike Snead of Virginia Outdoorsman said they come to the area and visit the bait and tackle shops and pick the brains of the local fishermen.
 Some cruise the lake, never dropping a line until the tournament.

 “They are fairly disciplined as to how they prepare,” explained Snead.
 “They go on the lake learning the water, where the docks are, where the submerged wood is, where the fish are.”